Time To Prep: 30 Minutes

 Heat the oven to 400 degrees F.

 Melt the butter in a large skillet over medium-high heat.
 Add the chopped onion and saute until translucent, 10 to 12 minutes.
 Whisk in the flour and cook for 2 minutes, or until the flour smells nutty and no longer looks dry.
-Whisk in the stock, sherry, and Red Tuxedo and bring to a simmer to thicken.
+Whisk in the stock, sherry, and Salt Pepper + Three Chiles seasoning and bring to a simmer to thicken.
 Remove this sauce from the heat and gently stir in the creme fraiche.

 Chop the lobster into bite sized pieces.
 Add the lobster meat, peas, pearl onions, and parsley to the sauce skillet.